Course grade settings

 Grade publishing is a way of importing and exporting grades via a URL without being logged in to Moodle.
-Grade publishing is intended for administrators only.
-Security implications should be thoroughly considered before allowing non-admin users to publish grades.
+Grade publishing is intended for administrators or managers only.
+Security implications should be thoroughly considered before allowing other users to publish grades.
 Grade publishing is controlled by the following capabilities:

 Grade publishing may be enabled by checking the gradepublishing box.
 If enabled, administrators and users with the required capabilities (by default the role of manager only) are provided with grade export publishing settings in each course gradebook.

 Teachers can enter grades over 100% directly in the gradebook if the unlimitedgrades setting is enabled.